sonic-net/SONiC/doc/isis/frr-isis-sonic-yang-model-hld.md

                     type boolean;
                     default "false";
                     description
-                        "For an L1 router, attached bits received in an LSP createa default route when set to false";
+                        "For an L1 router, attached bits received in an LSP create a default route when set to false";
                 }

                 leaf set-overload-bit {